Kethen/herolte_treble/README.md

 **Disk encryption does not work on android 13 GSIs**

-full disk encryption is removed in android 13, file based encryption not available currently https://github.com/8890q/android_device_samsung_universal8890-common/commit/3cbcf972465419c18bf4850d26320896df465b18
+full disk encryption is removed in android 13, file based encryption is not available currently https://github.com/8890q/android_device_samsung_universal8890-common/commit/3cbcf972465419c18bf4850d26320896df465b18

 ### Installation
 1. If you are using the old partition table mod zip heroxlte_CreateVendor_2.0.zip from older versions, first flash heroxlte_RevertVendor_2.0.zip, or revert your partition table other ways such as odin.
 Skip this step if you have never touched your partition table